Flu Vaccination Clinics

 The data held in your GP medical records is shared with other healthcare professionals for the purposes of your individual care.
 It is also shared with other organisations to support health and care planning and research.

 If you do not want your personally identifiable patient data to be shared outside of your GP practice for purposes except your own care, you can register an opt-out using the link below.
 This is known as a Type 1 Opt-out.
-You must register for this by the 23rd June as data extraction will begin on the 1st July.
+You must register for this by the September as data extraction will begin shortly after.

 Type 1 Opt-outs may be discontinued in the future.
 If this happens then they may be turned into a National Data Opt-out.
 We will tell you if this is going to happen and if you need to do anything.
 More information about the National Data Opt-out is here: https://www.nhs.uk/your-nhs-data-matters/